Data Types

 Transcodes the audio to MP3 (.mp3).

-Response: JSON (contains the URL to the MP3 file on completion)
+Response: JSON for an asynchronous transcode job.
+The JSON will contain the URL to the MP3 file on job completion.

 f=aac